qqu0127/see-flowers/README.md

 # see-flowers
-# On the fine grained flower classification with small sample data
+# Flower Classification with Small Sample Data Using Deep Convolutional Neural Networks

 ## Overview
 This repo provides code and my work on flower image classification using deep convnet.
 I trained serveral models on VGG 102 flower dataset and better the previous state-of-art result, 0.868.
 The best top-1 accuracy achieved so far: 0.892.

 ## Objectives
 * Study the transfer learning on mulitclass, fine grained image classification task.